Career Outlook: Professional Coaching

 Coaching works because it's a personal, intensive process that helps clients identify and develop their own existing strengths and talents.
 Coaching is distinct from therapy, consulting and mentoring in that it is a forward-thinking profession that focuses on providing a framework for self-discovery based on the client's personal and professional knowledge.
 Rather than offering advice or psychological counseling, coaches engage with clients by asking thought-provoking questions that invite them to think more deeply and consider alternate options.

 Internal coaches, or those who work at a public or private organization coaching employees, are finding a greater use of coaching as an employee-development and leadership tool.
 Even those who aren’t full-time coaches within an organization can benefit from training.
-Leaders, in particular, can use coaching as a motivational tool.
+Leaders can use coaching as a motivational tool.
 In a management context, coaching often means taking a collaborative approach, rather than simply delegating tasks and evaluating an employee’s progress.
 It also means providing constructive feedback and taking an active role in an employee’s professional development.

 Fully 90% of Fortune 100 companies now employ internal coaches, and many other private- and public-sector organizations are recognizing the benefits of internal coaching to improve business outcomes, management effectiveness and employee engagement.

 By contrast, self-employed coaches make up 79% of the market according to the International Coaching Foundation (ICF).
-While recognizing the trade-offs of running a business vs. working as an employee, many self-employed coaches cite the ability to set their own schedule as a key motivator.
-Self-employed coaches also have the freedom to specialize in a particular niche, such as wellness, personal growth, or career coaching, which can also be a key motivator for owning an independent coaching business.
+While recognizing the trade-offs of running a business versus working as an employee, many self-employed coaches cite the ability to set their own schedule as a key motivator.
+Self-employed coaches also have the freedom to specialize in a particular niche, such as wellness, personal growth or career coaching, which can also be a key motivator for owning an independent coaching business.

 Coaches find that career development opportunities are available through continuing coach education in specialized areas, such as Team Coaching, and through communities of coaching professionals who support one another.